Welcome!

 Emergency Contact [2009-01-06]

-If you need to contact somebody in a genuine flat related emergency, please call Jonathan or Nikki on their respective cellphones.
+If you need to contact somebody in a genuine flat related emergency, please call John on his respective cellphone.
 We are more than happy to reimburse you for any call costs in these cases.

 Your email will be automatically forwarded to all of our staff and stored.
-If your email needs a human response, either Jonathan or Nikki will phone you at home.
+If your email needs a human response, Jamie will phone you at home.
 In either case, expect a response within four days.
-If you need a quicker response, please get in touch with Jonathan or Nikki by phone.
+If you need a quicker response, please get in touch with Jamie by phone.

 Use of email [2008-03-02]